 In the same sermon, Pastor John went on to conclude like this:

 The heavens are telling the glory of God (Psalm 19:1).
 What does that mean?
 It means he is shouting at us.
 He shouts with clouds.
 He shouts with blue expanse.
 He shouts with gold on the horizons.
 He shouts with galaxies and stars.
 He is shouting, “I am glorious.
 Open your eyes.
 It is like this — only better, if you know me.”

 And, the Bible says, “Holy, holy, holy is the Lord of hosts; the whole earth is full of his glory!”
 (Isaiah 6:3).
 If you had eyes to see in this room, you would see the glory of God everywhere.
 We need eyes.
 We need eyes more than we need anything: “The god of this world has blinded the minds of unbelievers, to keep them from seeing the light of the gospel of the glory of Christ” (2 Corinthians 4:4).

 “The glory of God is the infinite beauty and greatness of God’s manifold perfections.”

 So I ask, “Do you see it?
 Do you love it?”
-You were made for this.
-Deep down in your heart if you are a totally disinterested person sitting there tonight just eager for the service to be over, there will come a day, I hope tonight, when enough of the crust is scraped off that you will say, “I am made for this.
-This is why I exist to see that.
+You were made for this, deep down in your heart.
+If you are a totally disinterested person, sitting there tonight just eager for the service to be over, there will come a day (and I hope it’s tonight) when enough of the crust is scraped off that you will say, “I am made for this.
+This is why I exist: to see that.
 Everything is pointing to that.
 All the glory that I thought was so attractive is going there.
 This is all husks and ashes.
 He was right.
 The Bible was right.
 Jesus was right.”

 I hope it will not be too late when that happens for you.